jakob-bagterp/colorist-for-python/docs/reference/ansi-escape-codes.md

 | Reset   | | 0 | 0 | 0 | 0 |

 !!! tip
-    Remember to use `\033[0m` every time you want to revert back to the default terminal text style.
+    Remember to use `\x1b[0m` every time you want to revert back to the default terminal text style.
 Otherwise, any color or styling may spill over and into other terminal messages.

     When using Colorist, you can for example use `Color.OFF` to reset the terminal text style.

 ### Effects
-For effects, the codes are:
+For effects, the codes are.
+And as before, replace the two underscores `__` in `\x1b[__m` with any of the following color codes:

 | Effect    | On  | Off | Example |
 | :-------: | :-: | :-: | :-----: |